daniellizik/user-manual/README.md

-# user manual, how I prefer to work and how to work withme
+# User manual, how I prefer to work and how to work with me

 Prior to becoming a SWE I worked in a retirement home kitchen as a prep/line cookie also dishie, server, etc., for six years.
 SWE at its worst times is two orders of magnitude easier than food service.
 When prod is on fire, stakeholders are beligerent and the codebase looks like a hellskitchen pasta fiasco, that's Tuesday afternoon in a kitchen.
 On a Tuesday in a kitchen, my coworkers are brandishing knives at us, there's cockroaches everywhere, the guests in the dining room have dementia, for some reason the assistant staff hired to help in the dining room also have dementia, a few of the FOH staff are totally checked out but due to, reasons, the boss gives them the OK so you have to do 2/3x the work to cover.
 Is that an excuse or a story?
 More like an exuse, I'm working on it.